 Whenever we felt the need to escape our home away from home in Split’s bustling Old Town within Diocletian’s Palace walls, we made a pilgrimage to Marjan.
 On a few occasions we did a bit of foraging for wild asparagus.
 Other times, we enjoyed a picnic among the agave plants.
-On most afternoons we’d see residents walking their beloved dogs or biking.
-Often, we’d also spot ferries bound for the islands of Hvar, Brač, Šolta, and Vis.
+Most afternoons, we’d see residents walking their beloved dogs or biking.
+We’d also spot ferries bound for the islands of Hvar, Brač, Šolta, and Vis.
 And sometimes we’d even glimpse a string of tiny sailboats being piloted by sailing students out on the twinkling Adriatic Sea.
 The latter two sightings tempted us to embark on an island escape ourselves.